How Good is Structural Ventilation of the Building Envelope?

 See below.

 The right side relates to mold growth within the building envelope utilizing VTT methodology.
 Analyses were performed based upon interior room temperatures in the low 70’s and relative humidities of 45% and 65%.
-The table at the top identifies the indices of the curves in the charts.
+The table at the top identifies the mold indices of the curves in the charts.
+Mold indices less than 3 are preferred.
 The green indices are indications of less mold as compared to the other indices.
 Structural Ventilation assemblies have significantly lower mold risks.

 Summaries of the results are provided at the far right.